- 18 fresh kūtai (mussels) in their shell

 - 6. Stir to combine all ingredients.

 - 7. Heat non-stick fry pan over a medium heat.

 - 8. Spray pan with a little oil.

-- 9. Spoon mixture into pan to form fritters (about 2 to 3 tablespoons per fritter).
+- 9. Spoon mixture into pan to form fritters (about two tablespoons per fritter).

 - 10. Cook fritters until golden brown on both sides and cooked through.